Kitware/VTK/Documentation/release/dev/add-wasm-interface-for-standalone-apps.md

 # Add WebAssembly interface for standalone applications

-You can now develop remote wasm or standalone wasm applications using the `vtkWebAssemblyInterface.wasm` binary.
+You can now develop remote wasm or standalone wasm applications using the `vtkWebAssembly.wasm` binary.
-The `VTK::WebAssembly` module now builds a `vtkWebAssemblyInterface.wasm` and associated `.mjs` file that provides `vtkRemoteSession` and `vtkStandaloneSession` JavaScript classes.
+The `VTK::WebAssembly` and `VTK::WebAssemblyAsync` now builds a `vtkWebAssembly[Async].wasm` and associated `.mjs` file that provide `vtkRemoteSession` and `vtkStandaloneSession` JavaScript classes.

 - Remote session API is concerned with use cases where a "server" creates VTK objects and sends the state to a WASM "client" that deserializes the state